JohnAWS777/Fabric_ETL_Hotel/README.md

 │   ├── Flow.md                         # This file shows the processes developed in the Bronce stage ├── 2.SilverLayer/                      # Explains the silver layer
-│   ├── Flow.md                           # This file shows the processes developed in the Silver stage ├── 3.GoldLayer/                        # Explains the gold layer
+│   ├── Flow.md                           # This file shows the processes developed in the Silver stage │   ├── DW_Silver.sql                      # This file shows the SQL code used in this phase ├── 3.GoldLayer/                        # Explains the gold layer
-│   ├── Flow.md                           # This file shows the processes developed in the Gold stage ├── 4.SemanticModel/                    # Explains the semantic model
+│   ├── Flow.md                           # This file shows the processes developed in the Gold stage │   ├── DW_Gold.sql                      # This file shows the SQL code used in this phase ├── 4.SemanticModel/                    # Explains the semantic model
 │   ├── DimensionalModel.md               # This file shows the processes involved to create the semantic model │